Hello Fellow Developers & Codenewbies 👋,

 - Gain more confidence.

 - Bigger energy to code and learn.

 - Build better and stronger relationships with loved ones.

-I do my best to keep the habits that help me to be a healthier developer while trying to discover other things as well.
+I do my best to keep the habits that help me be a healthier developer while trying to discover other things.